kaklise/WNTR/documentation/extensions/stormwater.rst

 	* Social vulnerability data
 	* Location of critical facilities and emergency services

-	S-WNTR includes a :class:`~wntr.extensions.stormwater.gis` module which
+	WNTR-Storm includes a :class:`~wntr.extensions.stormwater.gis` module which
 	facilitates the use of GIS data in geospatial operations, like :class:`~wntr.extensions.stormwater.gis.snap` and :class:`~wntr.extensions.stormwater.gis.intersect`.